Hi!

 It’s Hikaru.
 I am one of the internship students at the Dar es Salaam compound!

-I want to introduce one of the music groups that works with Art in Tanzania, Sanaa Sana.
+I want to introduce one of the music groups that collaborates with Art in Tanzania: Sanaa Sana.
 They mainly perform overseas, but their main base is Dar es Salaam.

 The Sanaa Sana style is “Traditional, yet Original”.
 Their dances and music combine styles from Tanzanian tribes or other African nations.
 They actively incorporate new ideas into their art.
-For example, the band uses Tanzanian traditional instruments and modern electric guitars.
+For example, the band includes both traditional Tanzanian instruments and modern electric guitars.
 Dancers perform acrobatic choreography, which is not traditional Tanzanian; they implement styles to respond to the demands of the world’s audiences.

 Art in Tanzania has various types of projects for intern/ volunteer students; working with Sanaa Sana is one great example., It is an excellent opportunity for students to study about African music.
 However, this opportunity is not just for them.